sonic-net/SONiC/doc/ecmp/ordered_ecmp_next_hop_hld.md

 A new Pytest and PTF test will be created for Ordered ECMP testing.
 The Pytest is responsible for creating/deploying the device configuration, and will invoke PTF test to run the data plane scenario test

 Test details:
-- To verify flow is load-balance as per of next-hop sequence for add/remove/add-memeber/remove-memeber case.
+- To verify flow is load-balance as per the next-hop sequence in ecmp group for add/remove/add-memeber/remove-memeber case.
 - Preserve the test result { flow to nexthop-mapping } so that in case entropy is changed across SONiC/SAI release we can catch/notify about it.